Netflix/dispatch/docs/user-guide/administration/contacts.md

 **Plugin:** The associated service plugin that Dispatch will use to resolve the oncall person.

-**External Id:** The external ID that will be used by Dispatch and the defined plugin to resolve an individual.
+**External Id:** The external ID that will be used by Dispatch and the defined plugin to resolve the oncall person.

 **Enabled:** Flag that determines if this particular service is active.